Develop your vision in a film program that goes beyond training and convention.

 Internships and teaching assistantships

-Graduate students may also gain practical experience as teaching assistants for undergraduate courses, including Narrative Strategies, Film 1, and Film 2.
-They receive teaching mentorship from faculty and have the chance to tailor their own pedagogical models.
-Students have also interned with Frameline, producers of the San Francisco International LGBTQ Film Festival; San Francisco Film Society, which organizes the San Francisco International Film Festival; and SoMArts, a cultural center for multidisciplinary events and exhibitions.
+Graduate students have interned with Frameline, producers of the San Francisco International LGBTQ Film Festival; San Francisco Film Society, which organizes the San Francisco International Film Festival; and SoMArts, a cultural center for multidisciplinary events and exhibitions.
+Internships provide students with hands-on experience and help them build a professional network in the Bay Area.
+With mentorship in pedagogy from faculty, students may also work as CCA teaching assistants for undergraduate film courses.

 Our faculty are working filmmakers and media artists with backgrounds in various practices, including directing, cinematography, sound design, and installation.
 Faculty work with graduate students one on one to expand their conceptual thinking and aesthetic approaches to film.